Pleochism/pylor/DOCS.md

 There are three special values that can be used in permissions within
 roles: patterns, wildcards, and negation.
-Patterns and wildcards are identical to the way they are used in standalone permissions\_.
+Patterns and wildcards are identical to the way they are used in [standalone permissions](#permissions).
 Negation is however specific to permission strings inside roles:

 - `negation`: permissions can be negated within roles.
 This allows you to revoke access for a permission that might be granted by another role, ensuring that the user does NOT have a certain permission.
 Negated permissions have a priority hierarchy, which works as such: